webrecorder/pywb/docs/manual/template-guide.rst

 This template is rendered for any URL search response pages, either a single URL or more complex queries.

-For example, the page ``http://localhost:8080/my-collection/*/https://example.com/`` will be rendered using this template.
+For example, the page ``http://localhost:8080/my-collection/*/https://example.com/`` will be rendered using this template, with functionality provided by a Vue application.

-The default template supports the standard pywb table view, as well as a conditional new vue-based UI.
-(See :ref:`new-vue-ui` for more info on the new UI)

 Template variables: